How to Apply

 - If your parents divorced while you were a minor, you need only submit information about the custodial parent’s household (including any stepparent if the custodial parent has remarried).
 If your parents divorced after you turned 18, you should submit both sets of tax returns and W2s.

-- If you will be over the age of 30 the year the you begin medical school, you may request a waiver of parental information.
+- If you will be over the age of 30 the year the you begin medical school, you may request a waiver of parental information from the Director.

 - All other exceptions are made on a case-by-case basis by the Director of Financial Aid and are extremely rare.